Remote WiFi Router Reboot Hardware Mod

 IMG_0003.jpeg

-This is a simple hardware modification of a Sonoff Basic to provide a way to remotely reboot your router or any other low power AC device.
-The challenge with all the smart plugs I researched is that if you signal it via WiFi to shut off your router, you lose the WiFi connection and cannot turn it back on again.
+The challenge with all the smart plugs I researched is that if you signal them via WiFi to shut off your router, you lose the WiFi connection and then cannot turn it back on again.

-So, as I looked all around for a way to do this, the only products I found were purpose built and were priced between $50 and $100, which seemed way to much to pay for something so simple.
-The build described ran less than $15.
+So, as I looked all around for a way to do this, the only products I found were purpose built and were priced between $50 and $100 (which seemed way to much to pay for something so simple), this build cost me about $10.

-However, you would want the exact opposite to happen, be on all the time and then power cycle off, for say 10 seconds, and then power back on automatically to reboot the router.
-You could reflash the ESP controller with custom code, Tasmota, Home Assistant or one of the other home automation packages but that would mean you would need to have the relay energized all the time or maybe you don't want to go through the reprogramming effort and just want to use the standard eWeLink integrations such as Alexa, Google or Apple Homelink.
+One could reflash the ESP controller with your own custom code or use Tasmota, Home Assistant or one of the other home automation packages but that would mean have the relay energized all the time.
+Or, you don't want to go through the ESP8255 reprogramming effort and just want to leverage the standard supported eWeLink integrations such as Alexa, Google or Apple Homelink.

-The simple solution was to swap out the Normally Open (commonly called SPST or 1 Form A) 5V relay with a Normally Closed 5V relay (1 Form B).
-Since these are special order, we just used a common SPDT or 1 Form C relay that was as close to the original relay form factor and used the Normally Closed pins.
-So 99.99% of the time the relay would not be energized but on and would only shut off temporarily after it was signaled remotely or by a schedule.
+So, the simple solution was to swap out the Normally Open (SPST or 1 Form A) 5V relay with a NO/NC SPDT/1 Form C relay that was as close to the original relay size and use the Normally Closed pins.
+So most of the time the relay coils would not be energized but on and would only shut off temporarily only after it was signaled remotely or by a schedule using the Sonoff "inching" function.

-NOTE: The relay NC connection is only rated for 3A, not 10A like the NO connection so this mod should only be used with devices drawing less than 3A.
+NOTE: The Panasonic relay NC connection is rated for 3A, not 10A like the NO connection so this mod should only be used with devices drawing less than 3A.
+This was not a problem for me as the power adapters for routers/modems are typically 2A or less.

 Supplies